 When we refer to "organics," we are not talking about the pesticide-free produce you buy at the grocery store.
-Organics is a term used to describe compostable materials such as food scraps, food-soiled paper, and plant debris.
-These materials, when sent to a composting facility, will become compost - a valuable resource used by landscapers and farmers.
+Organics is a term used to describe compostable materials such as food scraps, compostable paper, and plant debris.
+These materials, when sent to a composting facility, will become composta valuable resource used by landscapers and farmers.